 A South Portland woman hit crossing the street Saturday evening is in stable condition at a Portland hospital.

-Wendy Livingston, 64, was not in the crosswalk near 625 Broadway about 5 p.m. when she was hit by a Subaru, South Portland police Lt.
-Tom Bernard said.
-He said Livingston was taken to Maine Medical Center with serious injuries that weren’t life-threatening.
+Wendy Livingston, 64, was not in the crosswalk near 625 Broadway about 5 p.m. when she was hit by a Pontiac Bonneville.
+South Portland police Lt.
+Tom Bernard said Livingston was taken to Maine Medical Center with serious injuries that weren’t life-threatening.

 Nursing supervisor Heidi St. Peter said she could not reveal the type of injuries nor how long Livingston would be in the hospital.

-Bernard said a Subaru driven by Benjamin Azarovitz, 21, of Stowe, Vermont, had stopped to let Livingston cross the road.
-Azarovitz’s Subaru was then hit from behind by a Pontiac Bonneville driven by Justin McCormack, 22, of Portland, pushing it into Livingston, according to Bernard.
+A Subaru driven by Benjamin Azarovitz, 21, of Stowe, Vermont, had stopped to let Livingston cross the road, according to a police report.

 The area, near the intersection of Broadway and Cottage Road, has a big apartment building, library, single-family houses, and Holy Cross church and school in the neighborhood.

-South Portland police still are investigating the crash, Bernard said.
+South Portland police investigated the crash, Bernard said.
 The Maine State Police reconstructed the crash.